 Battery and aluminum gum wrapper: much like steel wool, this method is easy, but you have to move quick to make the most of the spark.
 The paper flashes and burns out just as fast.
 Shape the chewing gum wrapper into an hour glass shape, fat at both ends, narrow in the middle.
 This shape concentrates the flow of electricity in the middle, igniting the paper very quickly.
 But it goes out almost immediately, so your tinder will need to be very dry, and very close by.

 With every method, once you get a spark in your tinder nest, blow it gently until you create a flame, and then move it to the bundle of kindling, to start your fire.
 Once your kindling is going good, add slightly larger pieces of wood, being careful not to smother your flame.
 Congratulations!
 You’ve now learnt how to build a survival fire!

-All the head knowledge in the world will do you little good in an emergency situation if you can’t call it to mind.
+All the knowledge in the world will do you little good in an emergency situation if you can’t call it to mind.
 Even skills that you can remember, but have never done, will be difficult to do for the very first time under stressful conditions.
 Take every opportunity to build a fire using one of these non-traditional ways of doing so.
+Making a pretend campfire with the kids in the backyard is a great way educate them too.
 Show your children or your friends how to build a survival fire without a match.
 They’ll be impressed with you and closer to possessing this all-important life-saving skill themselves.